rawmind0/alpine-traefik/README.md

 You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom ssl files.

-### ACME Configuration
+### Letsencrypt Configuration

-If you enable SSL configuration, you could enable ACME support as well.
+If you enable SSL configuration, you could enable traefik letsencrypt support as well (ACME).
 To do it, set TRAEFIK_ACME_ENABLE="true".

 ### Rancher